 In the below properties listing, options that are not available as default settings in the Preferences dialog are noted as; 'Properties panel only'.

 Designator – specifies the schematic identifier for this Connection.

 Use the button to toggle its visibility in the schematic and the button to toggle the value's ability to be edited.

-Select the font link to access and edit the Designator's font settings, attributes and color.
-Select the Other link to set auto-positioning (Designator centrally alongside the Connection line).
+Select the font link (eg: Times New Roman...) to access and edit the Designator's font settings, attributes and color.
+Select the Other option to set auto-positioning (Designator centrally alongside the Connection line).

 Number of Connections (Properties panel only) – reports the number of individual connections in the currently selected Connection.